cavokz/geneve/docs/notes-on-data-generation.md

 _Types do not say everything._ For instance, both `lighthouses.location.lat` and `lighthouses.location.lon` are marked as float numbers but are also subject to other limits.
 Indeed `lat` ∈ [-90, +90] and `lon` ∈ [-180, +180], generating them requires satisfying these additional constraints.

 _Some fields might depend on each other._ In the crypto example, `random.num_bits` is expected to match the length of `random.value`.
 In the lighthouses one, `location` is expected to be in UK, as per `country`.
-This implies that only some fields can be generated independently from each other, possibily at different times, whereas others need to be generated together and avoiding invalid combinations.
+This implies that only some fields can be generated independently from each other, possibily at different times, whereas others need to be generated together and avoid invalid combinations.

-In a first attempt we could say that generating data is about drawing documents from a solution space having as many dimensions as the number of possible fields (each dimension accounting for all the possible values of the given field) where all the invalid combinations have been removed.
+As a first attempt we could say that generating data is about drawing documents from a solution space having as many dimensions as the number of possible fields (each dimension accounting for all the possible values of the given field) where all the invalid combinations have been removed.